 Little League team that beat Mountain Ridge admits to cheating

-Seven years later, Jackie Robinson West acknowledges using ineligible players when defeating Mountain Ridge in the United States championship game.
+Seven years later, Jackie Robinson West acknowledged using ineligible players when defeating Mountain Ridge in the U.S. championship game of the Little League World Series.

 Seven years later, Jackie Robinson West Little League has owned up to cheating.

-The Chicago-based team that defeated Mountain Ridge in the United States championship of the Little League World Series in 2014 admitted it used ineligible players.
+The Chicago-based team that defeated Mountain Ridge in the U.S. championship of the Little League World Series in 2014 admitted it used ineligible players.

 The acknowledgment came to light Tuesday as part of an agreement that ends a lawsuit between Jackie Robinson West and Little League of America.